permaweb/bazar/README.md

 AO enables computation without protocol-enforced limitations on size and form while ensuring network verifiability and trust minimization.
 Developers can launch command-line processes, called aos, as smart contracts within the decentralized network.
 These processes operate without geographical constraints, promoting seamless user interactions across the network.

-Transactions on BazAR (UCM) are fulfilled by trustless smart contracts built on ao.
-BazAR is one of the first user-facing applications to utilize ao smart contracts, providing a secure and efficient trading environment.
-For more information about ao, refer to the documentation specs [here](https://ao.arweave.dev/#/) and project repo [here](https://github.com/permaweb/ao).
+Orders on BazAR are fulfilled by a trustless orderbook process built on AO (UCM).
+BazAR is one of the first user-facing applications to utilize AO processes, providing a secure and efficient trading environment.
+For more information about AO, refer to the specs [here](https://ao.arweave.dev/#/) and project [here](https://github.com/permaweb/ao).